zacharyreese/NetworkScanner/README.md

 In fact, I found it better to utilize hardware resources optimally by supporting parallel programming 🎯!

 **Time ⏰**

-I compared the time between the project in its original state and after my modification and added a stopwatch through programming⏱; To be a fairer comparison and of course in the same field of examination.
+I compared the time between the project in its original state and after my modification and added a stopwatch through programming ⏱ ; To be a fairer comparison and of course in the same field of examination.

 It may be shown as in the following pictures: